Remote Support - Internet Outage Detector - Articles - Billing - Github - Testing - Contact

 Then the attacker could go buy a car, making the down payment with your new checking account and taking a loan out for the rest, in your name of course.
 You wouldn’t know it until you start receiving the loan bills in the mail.
 How was the car salesman supposed to know the attacker wasn’t who he said he was?

 How do you protect yourself from this?
-Well, you really can’t protect yourself completely.
-No matter how hard you try, you are still at risk.
 You have to give your social security number out to get things done sometimes.
 You have to trust your bank but who is to say that new kid they just hired isn’t selling your information to his friend he met online?
 You have to say your credit card number over the phone to buy that cool thing you just seen on TV.
 Can you trust that person you just gave your info to?
 They didn’t even speak good English!

 When’s the last time you saw your credit report?
 If you have a few more minutes you can see it now at www.annualcreditreport.com